 Tyndale House, New Living Translation Study Bible, Tyndale House Publishers, Inc., 2008.
 Verse-by-verse commentary on the Bible.

 Merrill F. Unger, The New Unger's Bible Dictionary, Moody Press, 1988.
-Commentary on people, places, things and doctrines of the Bible, arranged by topic.
+Encyclopedia of people, places, things and doctrines of the Bible, arranged by topic.
 Includes references to relevant Bible passages.

 William E. Vine, Vine's Expository Dictionary of Biblical Words, Thomas nelson Publishers, 1985.
 Provides detailed discussions of major Bible words, logically arranging the original Greek and Hebrew words under their common English translations.